AckerlyXu/heima/articles/storage/storage-import-export-service.md

 You can use a carrier of your choice in order to forward ship the hard disk.
 The carrier should have appropriate tracking in order to maintain chain of custody.
 You must also provide a valid China Postal Service account number to be used by Microsoft for shipping the drives back.
 If you already have a carrier account number, please verify that it is valid.

-In shipping your packages, you must follow the terms at [Azure Service Terms](/support/legal/services-terms/).
+In shipping your packages, you must follow the terms at [Azure Service Terms](https://www.azure.cn/support/legal/services-terms/).

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] Please note that the physical media that you are shipping may need to cross international borders.
+> Please note that the physical media that you are shipping may need to cross international borders.
 You are responsible for ensuring that your physical media and data are imported and/or exported in accordance with the applicable laws.
 Before shipping the physical media, check with your advisers to verify that your media and data can legally be shipped to the identified data center.
 This will help to ensure that it reaches Microsoft in a timely manner.

 ## How does the Azure Import/Export service work?
 You can transfer data between your on-premises site and Azure blob storage using the Azure Import/Export service by creating jobs and shipping hard disk drives to an Azure data center.
 Each hard disk drive you ship is associated with a single job.
 Each job is associated with a single storage account.
 Review the [pre-requisites section](#pre-requisites) carefully to learn about the specifics of this service such as supported blob types, disk types, locations, and shipping.